SimonJinaphant/Miscellaneous/README.md

 #Misc

-A collection of random python files
+A collection of python files over the years

 ##Python Specifics
 All python files are written for version 2.7+